ivanayov/sbom-know-how/docs/source/specs/spdx.md

 #  Software Package Data Exchange (SPDX)

-SPDX is an open standard for communication SBoM information, including components, licenses, copyright, and security references.
+SPDX is an open standard for communicating SBoM information, including components, licenses, copyright, and security references.
 It was initiated as a part of the Linux Foundation’s [Open Compliance Program](https://compliance.linuxfoundation.org) and is an official ISO-approved standard.

 For full detail, please see the [SPDX specification documentation](https://spdx.dev).